Recent Articles

 View the full range of Pigeon SofTouch™ Peristaltic PLUS Teats and Flexible™ Peristaltic Teats.

 Remember: There is no one-size-fits-all timeline for changing teat sizes.
-Every baby is different and will develop their feeding skills at their own pace.
+Every baby is different and will develop their bottle feeding skills at their own pace.
 If you’re unsure if it’s time to move up a size, consult your paediatrician for guidance.

 Special-Needs Babies